dwiv/react-practice-space/README.md

 ### Description of target browsers

 We built this app with iOS and Android users in mind.
-The browsers we specifically targeted include Safari 10.0 through 13.0 and Android 9 Pie through Android 11.
+The browsers we specifically targeted include Safari (Version 10.0 and above), Google Chrome (Version 66.0 and above), Mozilla Firefox (Version 52.0 and above), and Internet Explorer (Version 9 and aboce).

 ```
 Give examples